YousefMohamedSalah/survey_of_consumer_finance_in_2019/README.md

-# *Survey of Consumer finance in 2019*
+# *Survey of Consumer Finance in 2019*

 ## Introduction

-The Survey of Consumer Finances (SCF) is normally a triennial cross-sectional survey of U.S. families.
+The Survey of Consumer Finances (SCF) is a triennial cross-sectional survey of U.S. families.

 The survey data include information on families' balance sheets, pensions, income, and demographic characteristics.